XstremiscX/technova-api-managment/README.md

 git clone https://github.com/XstremiscX/technova-api-managment.git
 ```

 Next, install all dependencies.
-You can find which dependencies are used and how to install them here [Dependencies installation](https://github.com/XstremiscX/technova-api-managment/blob/master/documentation/dependencies-installation.md).
+You can find how to install them here [Dependencies installation](https://github.com/XstremiscX/technova-api-managment/blob/master/documentation/dependencies-installation.md).

-Or execute this setup file [Setup](https://github.com/XstremiscX/technova-api-managment/blob/master/setup.sh).

 Next, configure the database tables and TypeORM.
 You can see how to do this here [Database and ORM configuration](https://github.com/XstremiscX/technova-api-managment/blob/master/documentation/database-and-orm-configuration.md)